Welcome and Mission

 The department of Writing, Rhetoric, and Cultures is the heart of and home for writing at Michigan State University.

 WRAC is one of MSU’s most dynamic and thought-forward environments.
 Across our initiatives and the courses we offer, we emphasize curiosity, insight, and the robust exchange of ideas along with attention to the importance of writing and communication—drawing across techniques and media, being attentive to audience and purpose, and sharing one’s ideas with the world.

-Our researchers are national leaders in digital writing, cultural rhetoric, literacy studies, composition, and professional writing.
-Our faculty lead research groups such as the Writing in Digital Environments Research Center and Matrix, the Center for Humane Arts, Letters, and Social Sciences Online.
+Our researchers—students and faculty—are national leaders in digital writing, cultural rhetorics, composition studies, and professional writing and technical communication.
 Our teachers are committed, creative, and above average.
 Every single one of them.